pavanvidem/training-material/topics/proteomics/tutorials/neoantigen-variant-annotation/tutorial.md

 ## Editing SAV Annotation Columns Using Column Regex Find and Replace

 The **Column Regex Find and Replace** tool is used in this step to clean and standardize SAV (Single Amino-acid Variant) annotation fields.
 SAV entries often begin with prefixes such as `SNV_` or `INDEL_`, which must be reformatted to a consistent delimiter-based structure (`SNV|`, `INDEL|`) to be compatible with downstream peptide-annotation tools such as PepPointer.
-This formatting step ensures that SAV annotations can later be merged accurately with assembly-derived peptides, despite their inherently different annotation structures.

 > <hands-on-title> Editing SAV Annotations </hands-on-title>
 >